 Part 8 provisions has the meaning given in section 54 of the Act.

-(2) A reference in this Part to a provision of the Children and Community Services Regulations 2006 is a reference to that provision as in force before its repeal by the Children and Community Services Amendment Regulations 2007.
+(2) A reference in this Division to a provision of the Children and Community Services Regulations 2006 is a reference to that provision as in force before its repeal by the Children and Community Services Amendment Regulations 2007.

+[Regulation 6 amended in Gazette 6 Jan 2012 p.
+13.]

 7. Supervising officers

 If, immediately before the commencement day, a person was taken to be the supervising officer for a child care service because of the operation of the Children and Community Services Regulations 2006 regulation 25, the person is to be regarded as the supervising officer for that child care service for the purposes of the Act until —